LFDM/gem_polish/README.md

 ## Usage

-Provides the executable gem_polish to improve your Bundler gem skeleton.
-It contains the following subcommands:
+Provides the executable `gem_polish`, which boasts the following subcommands:

 - __polish__